 As the central and inferior areas of the cornea thin and gradually bulge outward, a cone-like shape is formed.
 This abnormal curvature changes the cornea’s refractive properties causing varying degrees of blurred vision and distortion of objects.
 Occasional swelling may occur which can, in time, lead to sight-impairing cornea scarring.

-Similar cornea distortion and irregularity can also be seen in certain eyes that had Radial Keratotomy, LASIK induced ectasia or trauma.
+Similar cornea distortion and irregularity can also be seen in certain eyes that had Radial Keratotomy, LASIK or PRK induced ectasia or trauma.